Grant Application Research

 Frequency: Twice per week (Monday and Wednesday)

-Mount Sinai has invested over $200 million to its scientific computational, informatics and data infrastructure, tools and human expertise.
-This substantial commitment by Mount Sinai demonstrates, in a very tangible manner, the understanding that a well-designed and managed infrastructure empowers its scientists and researchers to be more productive and effective.
-Furthermore, this substantial investment is a holistic one that includes a professional operational and experienced Ph.D. scientific computing staff along with the hardware, software and new computational and data facilities optimized for our scientific workload.
-Scientific Computing consists of High Performance Computing, the Mount Sinai Data Warehouse, and Research Data Services.
+Mount Sinai has invested over $200 million into its research ecosystem, which includes scientific computing, informatics and data infrastructure, as well as human expertise and training.
+This substantial commitment by Mount Sinai tangibly demonstrates how a well-designed and managed supercomputing infrastructure can empower scientists and researchers in both productivity and effectiveness.
+Furthermore, this considerable holistic investment supports PhD-level operational and scientific computing staff along with essential hardware, software, and new computational and data facilities optimized for a significant scientific workload.
+Overall, the Scientific Computing division of Scientific Computing and Data (SCD) consists of High-Performance Computing, the Mount Sinai Data Warehouse (MSDW), and Research Data Services (RDS).

-Mount Sinai also has significantly invested in supercomputer resources available to researchers using high dimensional datasets.
-This supercomputer allows the efficient management of multiscale -omic databases and will unlock the intricate mechanisms that lead to human diseases, and hasten the discovery of treatments for them.
-Our scalable supercomputer resources are used for advanced quantitative analysis of massive and varied datasets to create predictive models of disease with over 2.0 petaflops of computational power (nearly 25,000 Intel compute cores and 100 NVIDIA GPUs and 32 petabytes of storage) available.
+Mount Sinai also has significantly invested in the Minerva supercomputer and computing resources to support researchers using high dimensional datasets.
+The Minerva supercomputer enables the efficient management of multiscale-omic databases, thereby helping to unlock the intricate mechanisms that lead to human diseases and accelerating the discovery of treatments.
+These scalable supercomputer resources are used for advanced machine-learning analysis of massive and varied datasets to create predictive models of disease, with over 12.0 petaflops of computational power (nearly 25,000 Intel compute cores and 100 NVIDIA graphic processing units [GPUs] and 40 petabytes of storage) available.
+Minerva is the world’s fastest supercomputer at an academic medical center, according to the November 2024 edition of the Top 500 list.

-A dedicated Scientific Computing staff also aids and educates the user community on a regular basis.
-Mount Sinai also employs a team of domain-specific Ph.D. computational scientists with interdisciplinary expertise to assist researchers to make efficient and effective use of our computing and data resources.
+A dedicated Scientific Computing staff aids and educates the user community on a regular basis and a team of domain-specific Ph.D. computational scientists with interdisciplinary expertise assist researchers in making efficient and effective use of Mount Sinai’s computing and data resources.
 These scientists lead basic and advanced training and accelerate the scientific discovery process by assisting with code development, optimization and troubleshooting.
 They also conduct yearly surveys and actively solicit and respond to feedback.
-We are also guided by the Scientific Computing Advisory Board, comprised of early career and senior leadership at Mount Sinai.
+The Scientific Computing Advisory Board, comprised of early career and senior leadership at Mount Sinai, also provides guidance.

 Data Ark Data Commons